How to uplift non-maximal gauged supergravities: Review of ExFT and consistent truncations

 \paragraph{Truncation ansatz} We can now expand the ExFT fields in terms of these invariant tensors coupled to the appropriate lower-dimensional objects.
 In particular, for the generalised metric and vectors, we get:

-where $M$ and $A_\mu$ are the lower-dimensional fields, and $\mathcal{M}$ and $\mathcal{A}_\mu$ are the ExFT fields.
+where $M$ and $A_\mu$ are the lower-dimensional scalar matrix and vector fields, and $\mathcal{M}$ and $\mathcal{A}_\mu$ are the ExFT fields.
 Then, it ``suffices" to use the ExFT dictionary to obtain the consistent truncation expressed in terms of supergravity fields.
 This includes performing a series of non-linear field redefinitions which are compiled in appendix \ref{app:KKCalculus} for the $\Es$-ExFT/type IIB case.